perevozchiko/csv-search/README.md

 # csv-search
-Search data in csv file by columns
+Console application search data in csv file by columns

 Using: